Nick-Cho/OpenGym/README.md

 # OpenGym

-OpenGym is an application that seeks to provide a platform for homegym owners to make their homegym available for commercial use in both a normal commercial gym format and a booking format similar to that of a hotel.
+OpenGym is an application that seeks to provide a platform for homegym owners to make their homegym available for commercial use in both a normal commercial gym format and a booking format similar to that of a hotel. <br />
+- App not hosted due to high cost of AWS services
 ## How It was Built
 ### Technologies
 - Frontend: React, Next.JS, Bootstrap